JeffSmith-ok/Retirement_Quantitative_Analysis_Jupyter_Labs/README.md

-# Retirement Stock Fund Quantiative Analysis
+# Retirement Stock Fund Risk and Return Quantitative Analysis

 In this Challenge, I'll assume the role of a quantitative analyst for a FinTech investing platform.
 This platform aims to offer clients a one-stop online investment solution for their retirement portfolios that’s both inexpensive and high quality.
 (Think about [Wealthfront](https://www.wealthfront.com/) or [Betterment](https://www.betterment.com/)).
 To keep the costs low, the firm uses algorithms to build each client's portfolio.
 The algorithms choose from various investment styles and options.